4 activities that expose your toddler to the wonder of color

 You can also try “painting” with shaving cream in the bathtub.
 There are so many benefits to letting your toddler get messy, like building their sensory skills and cognitive development, and keeping everything (and everyone) in the bathtub makes cleanup easy 😉

-- Add a few drops of food coloring to each cup and let your toddler mix into the shaving cream with a paintbrush or popsicle stick.
+2. Add 1 to 2 drops of food coloring to each cup and let your toddler mix into the shaving cream with a paintbrush or popsicle stick.

 Rainbow rice